 This oatmeal butterscotch cookie recipe, also called oatmeal scotchies, are the perfect blending of two of my other favorite cookies.
 Oatmeal cookies and butterscotch cookies!

 They’ve got the hearty texture of a classic oatmeal cookie and the sweet buttery brown sugar flavor of butterscotch combined with a hint of cinnamon.
-I tell you, these are addicting!
+They are easy to make in one bowl, ready in 35 minutes and completely addicting!

 Recipe Ingredients